CESNET/eInfra-docs/topics/account/docs/mfa/setup.md

    them out or download as PDF by clicking on *Print the OTP list*.
    <br/>![](recovery03.jpeg)

-## Enable/Disable MFA for all services
+## Enable/Disable MFA for All Services

 Multi-Factor Authentication is performed if it is **required by the service you are accessing** or if it is **set to be required for all services** in your